Is It Possible To Beat a DUI?

 What Is a DUI?

-Every state has its own way of referring to a DUI; however, the basic premise is universal.
+Every state has its way of referring to a DUI; however, the basic premise is universal.
 When a driver operates a vehicle under the influence of alcohol, it presents a danger to the public.
 In some states, the definition includes drugs.
 When you hear you are suspected of a DUI, it means the officer believes you consumed enough alcohol to impair your ability to drive safely.
 An officer needs proof that you are driving intoxicated and cannot just charge you with the crime.
-This is where the challengeable aspects of a DUI come in.
+This is where the challenging aspects of a DUI come in.

 Elements of a DUI Charge To Challenge

 Having an alcoholic beverage does not necessarily mean you cannot drive.
-When an officer pulls you over, there is protocol to follow.
+When an officer pulls you over, there is a protocol to follow.
 If any element is mishandled, you may have a reason to challenge the stop and the resulting charge.

 The Stop